snu-sf/promising-arm/README.md

 - `src/axiomatic/Axiomatic.v`: Definition of Axiomatic (Section 8)

-- `src/lcertify`: (Work-in-progress) Thread-local certification (Section 3.5, 8.1)
+- `src/lcertify`: Thread-local certification (Section 3.5, 8.1)

 - `src/certify`: (Work-in-progress) Certification with ARMv8 store exclusives (Section 7) and the
   definition of Extended-Promising (Section 8.1)

 ### Results

-The following theorems collectively prove Theorem 8.1 and the observation made in Section 6.1:
+The following theorems collectively prove Theorem 8.1, 8.2, 8.3, and the observation made in Section 6.1:

 - The optimisation for exhaustive exploration is sound (Section 6.1).
 Or equivalently, Global-Promising refines Optimised Global-Promising.
 See Theorem `promising_to_promising_pf` in